 Poland — Head south for hikes through the mountains to swimmable lakes.
 Stroll through a lively Old Town full of drool-worthy treats.
 Step back in time at numerous world famous WWII history sites.
 Poland is a volunteer favorite.

 Germany — Explore fairytale castles, take a train through the scenic Black Forest, then check out the artsy side of Berlin.
+Munich is also a can’t miss spot.

 Switzerland — Hike or take in views of the Swiss Alps by train.
 Or paddle board on Lake Geneva.
 But because you’re in Switzerland, you have to get your fill of chocolate before leaving.